TommasoBuoso/SSRF-Quarantine-Blog/README.md

 ### Whitelist fixing

-Don't perform whitelisting by yourself but using a library for perform the parsing and the opening of the url, for example urllib.parse and urllib.request that, in python3, also solve some vulnerabillity of their previous version, like:
+Don't perform whitelisting by yourself but using a library for perform the parsing and the opening of the url, for example urllib.parse and urllib.request that, in python3, also solve some vulnerability of their previous version, like:

 ```
 http://1.1.1.1 &@2.2.2.2# @3.3.3.3/